Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Representation results, path regularity and other properties

 \subsection{Representation results}

-Here we combine the results of the two previous subsections to obtain representation formulas that will allow us to establish the path regularity properties of $Y$ and $Z$ required for the convergence proof of the numerical discretization. \begin{theorem} Let $(HXY1)$ hold, then the following representation holds
+Here, we combine the results of the two previous subsections to obtain representation formulas that will allow us to establish the path regularity properties of $Y$ and $Z$ required for the convergence proof of the numerical discretization.